 - Polite: Manners go a long way, especially when contacting people you wish to work with or for.

-Written communication skills – Any written communication should be well written, actively – instead of passively – and easy to understand.
-Definitely do not use any shorthand, while it may look cool af 2 txt your m8s lyk dis, recruiters will not be as interested in your abilities of shortening words and phrases to a few letters and numbers.
-Check, check and check again for typos, grammatical error and spelling mistakes.
+Written communication skills – Any written communication should be actively – instead of passively – and easy to understand.
+Definitely do not use any shorthand, while it is fine to do this with friends, recruiters will not be as interested in your abilities of shortening words and phrases to a few letters and numbers.
+Check, check and check again for typos, grammatical errors and spelling mistakes.

-Face-to-face communication skills – During interviews you should be confident (I know easier said than done), smile and maintain eye contact whilst speaking.
-Always think about who your audience is when speaking to a group of other candidates or presenting to the bosses, tailor your approach!
-It’s always good to show your interest and demonstrate your listening skills by asking relevant questions and giving honest responses.
-Also, try to avoid babbling on and on… not everyone likes the sound of your voice.
+Face-to-face communication skills – During interviews you should be confident, smile and maintain eye contact whilst speaking.
+Always think about who your audience is when speaking to a group of other candidates or presenting to the manager.
+Tailor your approach!
+Show your interest and demonstrate your listening skills by asking relevant questions and giving honest responses.
+However, try to avoid babbling on and on.

 How do you show your communication skills on your CV?